 Berra entered the 1955 season as the highest-paid Yankee, and he earned his $48,000 by winning his second consecutive MVP award and third overall.
 The season ended in disappointment, however, as the Dodgers were finally able to take a Series from the Yankees.
 Jackie Robinson stole home in Game One, and Berra argued the call vociferously while jumping up and down.
 He never stopped insisting Robinson was out and he even signed photos of the play, “He was out.”
 In the decisive seventh game, Yogi came to the plate in the sixth inning with two men aboard and hit a fly ball toward the left-field corner, but left fielder Sandy Amoros raced over, made a spectacular catch, and turned it into a double play.

-Berra slumped to a .251 average in 1957 but was still productive with twenty-four home runs and eighty-two RBIs.
-He followed that with a similarly productive 1958 with a .266 batting average, twenty-two homers, and ninety RBIs.
+Berra slumped to a .251 average in 1957 but was still productive with 24 home runs and 82 RBIs.
+He followed that with a similarly productive 1958 with a .266 batting average, 22 homers, and 90 RBIs.
 In those two seasons the Yankees and Milwaukee Braves split the World Series; Milwaukee won in 1957, and New York won in 1958.

 Berra had a career batting average of.285, with 358 home runs.
 At the time of his retirement, his 306 homers as a catcher were the most ever at the position.
 He still holds several World Series records, including the most games played (75).
 In his 18-year career, he drew 704 walks against just 414 strikeouts — proof that this legendary bad-ball hitter indeed hit what he chased.